voxpupuli/puppet-minecraft/README.md

-# Puppet Module for Minecraft
+# Minecraft module for Puppet

 `puppet-minecraft` installs and configures your Minecraft or CraftBukkit server with Puppet!